-Symptom Cause/Solution

-Unit LED does not light up when USB port has not been initialized.

-connected to the computer Switch to a different USB port

-USB HUB is not working

-Make sure the HUB has power

-Make sure all USB cables are properly connected

-SLS USB cable might be faulty

-Replace with a working SLS USB cable

-Try connecting a different player

-Replace the SLS cable with a regular USB charging cable.
-If the

-LED lights-up, the SLS cable is faulty.

-Player is turned off

-Turn the player on

-Player is faulty

-Replace the player

-Unit LED flashes quickly when first Low Battery

-connected to the computer with a USB See Battery care and charging

-cable

-Unit does not respond or register when Player may be frozen

-connected to the computer with the • Press the Power button for 10 seconds, until the player resets

-SLS cable USB port has not been initialized

-Switch to a different USB port

-SLS cable might be faulty

-Replace with a working SLS USB cable
+Symptom Cause/Solution Unit LED does not light up when connected to the computer USB port has not been initialized.
+Switch to a different USB port USB HUB is not working Make sure the HUB has power Make sure all USB cables are properly connected SLS USB cable might be faulty Replace with a working SLS USB cable Try connecting a different player Replace the SLS cable with a regular USB charging cable.
+If the player lights-up, the SLS cable is faulty.
+Player is turned off Turn the player on Player is faulty Replace the player Unit LED flashes quickly when first connected to the computer with a USB cable Make sure the battery is charged per the instructions Unit does not respond or register when connected to the computer with the SLS cable Player may be frozen Press the Power button for 10 seconds, until the player resets USB port has not been initialized Switch to a different USB port SLS cable might be faulty Replace with a working SLS USB cable